SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

   4. Appends all the details to an object and returns it

 <br>
-<div id='submitNewJobIndex'></div>
+<div id='submitNewJob'></div>

-<b>submitNewJobIndex(index, requestType)</b>
+<b>submitNewJob(feed, requestType)</b>

 Inputs:
-* index - The index of the job in the state data
+* feed - The feed to submit a new job request for
 * requestType - The request type to send as a parameter with the job request.
 1 if a timer request, 2 if triggered by a price deviation, 3 for a new round.

-Use: This function is used to send a job request to the CL node using the index of the job in the state file
+Use: This function is used to send a job request to the CL node

 What it does:
-  1. Reads the state
+  1. Gets the latest request ID from the DB
-  2. Increments the request ID in the state file for the job using the index
+  2. Increments the request ID
-  3. Sets the 'last_request_sent' timestamp to the current timestamp in the job's state
+  3. Updates the 'last_request_sent' timestamp to the current timestamp in the DB
-  4. Saves the updated state to the state file
   5. Calls <b>sendJobRun</b> to send a job request to the CL node